OPS-E2E-PPE/VBA-Docs/api/Word.headingstyles.md

 ---
-title: HeadingStyles object (Word) ms.prod: word ms.assetid: be882a12-1264-8f7e-415b-b8bcbf28e703
+title: HeadingStyles object (Word) ms.assetid: be882a12-1264-8f7e-415b-b8bcbf28e703
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # HeadingStyles object (Word)

 A collection of **HeadingStyle** objects that represent the styles used to compile a table of figures or table of contents.

 ## Remarks

 Use the **HeadingStyles** property to return the **HeadingStyles** collection.
 The following example displays the number of items in the **HeadingStyles** collection for the first table of contents in the active document.

 ```vb
 MsgBox ActiveDocument.TablesOfContents(1).HeadingStyles.Count
 ```

 Use the **Add** method to add a style to the **HeadingStyles** collection.
 The following example adds a table of contents at the beginning of the active document and then adds the Title style to the list of styles used to build a table of contents.